 Showing customer support information in your email footer can make your customers see your emails as an extension of your customer support process and that you’re sending emails with not just an intent to sell but also to help them.

 Copy writing – Your Email should be worth reading

 “Why waste a sentence saying nothing?”
-Seth Godin When people subscribe to you, they’re already expecting some kind of goodies from you – may be discount coupons, free stuff etc. No matter how good your offer is, if your email is not worth reading or doesn’t grabs user’s attention is 5 seconds, the click through rate of your emails will remain low.
+Seth Godin When people subscribe to you, they’re already expecting some kind of goodies from you – may be discount coupons, free stuff etc. No matter how good your offer is if your email is not worth reading or doesn’t grab user’s attention is 5 seconds, the click-through rate of your emails will remain low.
 In this section of the article, let us give you a few helpful tips about email copywriting.

 43) Subject Line should make user open email

 Your first goal in email marketing is to make the user open the email.
 Avoid pitching in your subject line.
 Keep the email subject line enticing to the user so that user gets curious to know more and open the email.